siliconflow/onediff/README_ENTERPRISE.md

 **NOTE**: Place the `*.pt` files from the HuggingFace repositories into the `ComfyUI/models/onediff_quant` subfolder.
 If the `onediff_quant` folder does not exist, please create it.

 ### ComfyUI SD

-  For more information and to access the model, visit [Hugging Face - stable-diffusion-v1-5-onediff-enterprise-v1](https://huggingface.co/siliconflow/stable-diffusion-v1-5-onediff-comfy-enterprise-v1/tree/main).
+  For more information and to **access the model below**, visit [Hugging Face - stable-diffusion-v1-5-onediff-enterprise-v1](https://huggingface.co/siliconflow/stable-diffusion-v1-5-onediff-comfy-enterprise-v1/tree/main).

 <details>
 <summary> Download the required model files </summary>